loicbogaert/Creer_un_reseau_d_entreprise/README.md

 # Groupomania's social app project

 The project's goal was to create a chatting application for the brand Groupomania, so their employees could share articles and comment them.

+This project was made with ReactJs, NodeJs and SASS.

-## To start the project
+### To start the project

 -> Open terminal :
 1) npm i node-sass.